 The revolution of slim rechargeable batteries

 Lithium-ion batteries, for example, have become the industry standard for nearly all electronic devices.
 However, they are not without flaws.
-Their capacity decreases with each charge and discharge cycle, and they are sensitive to changes in temperature. btry (pronounced "Battery"), an EMPA spin-off company, promises to change all that.
-Its slimline batteries are rechargeable in just one minute, much more resistant to sudden changes in temperature and, more importantly, they are non-flammable.
+Their capacity decreases with each charge and discharge cycle, and they are sensitive to changes in temperature. btry (pronounced “Battery”), a spin-off company from EMPA, promises to change all that.
+Its slim batteries are rechargeable in just one minute, much more resistant to temperature changes and, most importantly, they are non-flammable.

 A leap into the future

-The secret of this technology is in the precision.
-Imagine you want to build a wall out of LEGO bricks, but each brick is made of a special material and needs to be placed in a specific order.
-The EMPA researchers used a technique called "vacuum coating," which works a bit like a super-advanced 3D printer.
-Instead of plastic, it sprays tiny particles in perfect layers over a base.
-A more expensive process than traditional ones, but in the end you get a battery that has several advantages over current rechargeable ones.
+The secret of this technology is in precision.
+Imagine you want to build a wall of LEGO bricks, but each brick is made of a special material and must be placed in a specific order.
+The EMPA researchers used a technique called “vacuum coating,” which works a bit like a super-advanced 3D printer.
+Instead of plastic, it sprays tiny particles in perfect layers onto a base.
+A more expensive process than traditional ones, but in the end you get a battery that has several advantages compared to current rechargeable ones.

-We are still in the early stages of development (I'll link the search here), thin-film cells have a small surface capacity and are therefore limited to applications with low energy requirements, such as smart cards, medical devices and small sensors for IoT applications.
-But the potential is huge.
-There's not every reason to believe that these thin batteries won't become an industry standard.
-In the near future our devices will undoubtedly be more efficient, and maybe (ready?
-I'm going to use the modern mantra, don't mind) more sustainable.
-Our electric car will recharge while we make a quick stop at the café, or simply wait on board.
-Our smartphone will be back to 100% in the time it takes us to place it on a bedside table and stretch.
+We are still in the early stages of development (I'll link the search here), thin-film cells have a small surface capacity and are therefore limited to applications with low power requirements, such as smart cards, medical devices and small sensors for Internet of Things applications.
+However, the potential is enormous.
+There is no reason to believe that these slim batteries will not become an industry standard.
+In the near future our devices will undoubtedly be more efficient, and perhaps (ready?
+I'm about to use the modern-day mantra, don't begrudge me) more sustainable.
+Our electric car will recharge while we make a quick stop at the bar, or simply wait on board.
+Our smartphone will return to 100% in the time it takes us to place it on a bedside table and stretch.

 Am I exaggerating?
 Maybe.
 Matter of time.